cdapio/cdap/cdap-docs/developers-manual/source/overview/modes.rst

 Components
 ==========
-This diagram illustrates the components that comprise Distributed CDAP and shows some of their interactions, with CDAP System components in orange and non-system components in yellow and grey:
+This diagram illustrates the components that comprise Distributed CDAP and shows some of their interactions, with CDAP system components in orange and non-system components in yellow and grey:

 .. image:: ../_images/arch_components_view.png
    :width: 6in